-Our division faculty is comprised of five pediatric endocrinologists and two pediatric nurse practitioners, both of whom are Certified Diabetes Educators.
+Our division faculty is comprised of five pediatric endocrinologists and a pediatric nurse practitioner, who is also a Certified Diabetes Educator.
 Two clinical nurses perform specialized endocrine function testing and provide education in endocrine disorders.
-Four clinical nurses and one APN clinical nurse specialists, three of whom are Certified Diabetes Educators, provide in- and outpatient diabetes education, instruct patients in intensive insulin regimens including CSII and CGS, and maintain a high level of inpatient diabetic care through education of the hospital nursing staff.
+Four clinical nurses and one APN clinical nurse specialist, three of whom are Certified Diabetes Educators, provide in- and outpatient diabetes education, instruct patients in intensive insulin regimens including CSII and CGM, and maintain a high level of inpatient diabetic care through education of the hospital nursing staff.
 In addition, two dietitians, a social worker and a child psychologist are available to offer nutritional guidance and psychosocial evaluation and advice.

 Our teaching programs are closely intertwined with both the Department of Pediatrics and the Division of Endocrinology in the Department of Internal Medicine.
-In addition to departmental conferences, division faculty give a lecture monthly in the Core Curriculum lecture series for residents and a lecture every eight weeks for third-year medical students.
+In addition to departmental conferences, division faculty give lectures in the Academic Half Day lecture series for residents and a series of lectures for third-year medical students.
 Popular electives are offered to residents and fourth-year medical students, and third- and fourth-year medical students are supervised in the outpatient clinics.
 Finally, the division assists in the training of fellows from the Division of Endocrinology in Internal Medicine by its supervision of fellows in a one-month rotation and its participation in a combined case conference.

 The division offers clinical care for infants, children, and adolescents with growth disorders, complex endocrine system disorders, diabetes, and metabolic bone disease is comprehensive and state-of-the-art.
 Division members participate in several multi-disciplinary clinics, including the Lipid Disorders, Turner Syndrome, and Prader-Willi Syndrome clinics.
 We have also recently developed a highly successful program to transition adolescents with diabetes to adult care.
 One faculty member is responsible for patient care on the inpatient service.
 Most newly-diagnosed diabetic children are hospitalized for a brief period to initiate therapy and education.
 Consultations to assess and assist in the management of complex inpatients are also provided, as requested by other services.